apache/spark/docs/sql-migration-guide-upgrade.md

   - In Spark version 2.4 and earlier, if `org.apache.spark.sql.functions.udf(Any, DataType)` gets a Scala closure with primitive-type argument, the returned UDF will return null if the input values is null.
 Since Spark 3.0, the UDF will return the default value of the Java type if the input value is null.
 For example, `val f = udf((x: Int) => x, IntegerType)`, `f($"x")` will return null in Spark 2.4 and earlier if column `x` is null, and return 0 in Spark 3.0.
 This behavior change is introduced because Spark 3.0 is built with Scala 2.12 by default.

+  - Since Spark 3.0, the `weekofyear`, `weekday` and `dayofweek` functions use java.time API for calculation week number of year and day number of week based on Proleptic Gregorian calendar.
+In Spark version 2.4 and earlier, the hybrid calendar (Julian + Gregorian) is used for the same purpose.
+Results of the functions returned by Spark 3.0 and previous versions can be different for dates before October 15, 1582 (Gregorian).

 ## Upgrading From Spark SQL 2.3 to 2.4

   - In Spark version 2.3 and earlier, the second parameter to array_contains function is implicitly promoted to the element type of first array type parameter.
 This type promotion can be lossy and may cause `array_contains` function to return wrong result.
 This problem has been addressed in 2.4 by employing a safer type promotion mechanism.
 This can cause some change in behavior and are illustrated in the table below.